 Basic sleep tracking is done using a motion sensor.

 Can be either in the phone or in a connected wearable.
 If you want to track motion using a wearable, see Smartwatch and Wearables.

-Our invention — the sonar — uses your phone’s speaker and microphone to sense movement in the near surroundings.
+Our invention — the sonar — brings contact-less motion tracking.
+No more need for a device attached to your wrist or in the bed.
+It uses your phone’s speaker and microphone to sense movement in the near surroundings.
 Can be used only on the phone.
 Can detect breath rate in ideal conditions.
-Read more about Sonar.

 Passive infrared sensor is mounted on the Sleep Phaser and can detect breath rate in addition to coarse movement.

 See How to track sleep for details on optimal setup of your sensor in the bedroom for best results.

 Heart rate is used to better distinguish awake state.